RaulCatalinas/LogKeeper-Python/README.md

 ```

 ### Basic Usage
-> [!NOTE]
-> Your IDE may show `logkeeper_py` in the autocomplete suggestions when importing, but this is just an IDE quirk with native extension modules.
+**Note:** Your IDE may show `logkeeper_py` in the autocomplete suggestions when importing, but this is just an IDE quirk with native extension modules.
 Simply ignore it and import `LogKeeper` directly.

 ```python
 from logkeeper_py import LogKeeper